All Episodes

 And then they have people waiting in line that want

-to be vendors.
+to the vendors.
 You're turning people away?

 Speaker 2 (05:54):

-We do.
-We have so many I mean we're sold out.
+We do, We have so many, I mean, we're sold out.

 train and see a few spots to include new people